SrdjanVezmar/100-days-of-code/log.md

 ### DAY 00. / 08th September 2018.
 Saturday
 **Todays Progress**: Finally,after a while I decided to give it a go to the freeCodeCamp.
 Time to get serius with this.
 Today I am starting from basics and gonna chase Responsive Web Design Certification (300 hours).
-While I'm doing challenge will try i do projects all the way.
+While I'm doing challenge will try to do projects all the way.

 **Todays Topics**: Basic HTML and HTML5 , Basic CSS, Applied Visual Design, Applied Accessibility & Responsive Web Design Principles.

 **Link to work:** [Disappearing Headline](https://codepen.io/Srcko85/pen/bxaGqz) As i said started with basics .
 Simple and clean CSS3 animation & animation delay.

 ### DAY 01. / 09th September 2018.
 Sunday
+**Todays Progress**: Today will do last parts of the Front End Certification which includes CSS Grid & CSS FlexBox.
+And hopefully after that will finish at least first project.
+Let's roll!